y3th/rules-rewrite/rules.md

 # Server Rules

 The administrators of ToastySMP are allowed to ban anyone for any reason they wish.
 If you think your ban is unfair, open a ban appeal.
-All ban appeals are read by HelveticaToast, so if your ban is truely unfair, you will be unbanned.
+All ban appeals are read by HelveticaToast, so if your ban is truly unfair, you will be unbanned.

 ## Unfair Advantages